 The Hoyas cut a second-quarter deficit to 17-14 following a nine-yard pass from Nolan to Macari, but Colgate responded with three touchdowns before the first half ended.
 McCarney found McConnell in the end zone with five seconds left to help give Colgate a 37-14 halftime advantage.

 Georgetown responded in the third quarter with two touchdowns in just over three minutes.
 Nolan found Macari for 62 yards to make the score 37-21.
-Following a Jeremy Grasso interception on Colgate's next drive, Macari found the end zone on a 3-yard rush just four plays later.
+Following a Jeremy Grasso interception on Colgate's next drive, Macari found the end zone on a three-yard rush just four plays later.
 A two-point conversion cut the Colgate lead to one possession, 37-29.

 Colgate responded with a 14-play, 80-yard drive capped off by a McCord two-yard touchdown run.
 The Hoyas were never able to come closer than 14 points for the rest of the game.